 After you’ve answered all of these key questions, you’ll need to construct a plan around the information you’ve gathered.

-A reliable and effective way to do this is by using team project management software, like Teamwork, for example.
+A reliable and effective way to do this is by using project management software made for teams, like Teamwork, for example.

 A project management tool can simplify your website project plan, as it lets you easily monitor all of the work that needs to be done.